 The superstition arose from noticing and associating bad things with Fridays and the number 13.
 The most prevalent example of this is The Last Supper, attended by 13, and Jesus’ death the following day on Good Friday.
 There are also other theories from other cultures as to why we fear Friday the 13th.

 Whether you’re a believer or not, the superstition surround Friday the 13th is well known in our culture, there has been an entire movie franchise built around the fear associated with the day.
-It’s a spooky holiday that everyone notices when it comes around and this year will be especially powerful, as it comes near the Full Moon.
+It’s a spooky holiday that everyone notices when it comes around and this year will be especially powerful, as it comes on the Full Moon.